PDLT-University-of-York/test-split-site/docs/training/case-studies/lls-rye.md

 - learning modules for each week providing materials and activities related to the lectures and seminars (e.g. preparatory work before seminars and suggested answers afterwards)
 - Summaries of the essential, recommended and background reading material linked through to the module reading list (Leganto)

 The discussion board tool was also used to provide an opportunity for Q&A related to each week and to the assignments.
-There was minimal engagement with these boards, however, prompting the module team to review future use.
+There was minimal engagement with these discissions, however, prompting the module team to review future use.
 Quizzes were also provided drawn from an existing pool of quiz materials.
 These were made available towards the end of the module for revision purposes.
 Ellie provided an analysis of quiz usage.
 Although around half the students engaged with the quizzes there was only a weak positive correlation between the number of quizzes attempted and assessment outcomes.
 Again this has prompted a review of their use with plans for phased release of quizzes related to the weekly contents.

 Responses to the module evaluation suggested satisfaction with the VLE site and online resources.